MicrosoftDocs/azure-stack-docs.fr-FR/azure-stack/user/azure-stack-managed-disk-considerations.md

 # The storage type for the managed disk: PremiumLRS or StandardLRS.
 $AccountType = "StandardLRS"

-# The Azure Stack location where the managed disk will be located.
+# The Azure Stack Hub location where the managed disk will be located.
 # The location should be the same as the location of the storage account in which VHD file is stored.
 # Configure the new managed VM point to the old unmanaged VM configuration (network config, VM name, location).
 $Location = "local"